No Disproportionate Impact on Public Health

 This website provides scientific information about menthol and its use in cigarettes.
 Your host is William R. True, Ph.D., Senior Vice President of Research and Development for Lorillard Tobacco Company.
 Dr. True joined Lorillard Tobacco Company in 2002.
 Earlier in his career, he worked in executive and scientific positions for major U.S. corporations.
 He has a doctorate in organic chemistry from Vanderbilt University, Nashville, Tenn.

-In March 2011, TPSAC provided its non-binding report and recommendation (TPSAC Report) on menthol to FDA.
-At the same time, Lorillard and other industry stakeholders submitted to FDA a report reviewing the available science on menthol.
-"The Industry Menthol Report" summarized scientific evidence demonstrating that "there is no scientific basis to support the regulation of menthol cigarettes any differently than nonmenthol cigarettes."
+At the same time, Lorillard and other industry stakeholders submitted to FDA "The Industry Menthol Report," which summarized scientific evidence.
+It demonstrated that "there is no scientific basis to support the regulation of menthol cigarettes any differently than nonmenthol cigarettes."